Efficient Construction of the BWT for Repetitive Text Using String Compression: Related Concepts

 The idea now is to use the sorted LMS substrings to induce the order of the suffixes in $T^{i}$ that are not prefixed by LMS substrings.
-Still, LMS substring with the same sequence are still unsorted in $A^{i}$.
-Nong et al.~solve this problem by creating a new string $T^{i+1}$ in which they replace the distinct LMS substrings with their orders in $A^{i}$, and use $T^{i+1}$ as input for another recursive call $i+1$.
-The base case for the recursion is when all the suffixes in $A^{i}$ are prefixed by different symbols, in which case they return $A^{i}$ without further processing.
+Still, the relative order of LMS substrings with the same sequence is unknown in $S\!A^{i}$.
+Nong et al.~solve this problem by creating a new string $T^{i+1}$ in which they replace the LMS substrings with their LMS orders.
+Let $\mathcal{F}^{i}$ be the set of strings labelling LMS substrings in $T^{i}$.
+If a string $F \in \mathcal{F}^{i}$ has LMS order $o$ in the set, then \textsf{SA-IS} replaces the LMS substrings of $T^{i}$ labelled $F$ by $o$.
+Notice that now it is possible to compute the LMS orders in one scan of $S\!A^{i}$.
+The resulting sequence $T^{i+1}$ is used as input for another recursive call $i+1$.
+The base case for the recursion is when all the suffixes in $S\!A^{i}$ are prefixed by different symbols, in which case the algorithm returns $S\!A^{i}$ without further processing.

-When the $(i+1)th$ recursive call ends, the suffixes of $T^{i}$ prefixed by the same LMS substrings are completely sorted in $A^{i+1}$, so \textsf{SA-IS} proceeds to complete $A^{i}$.
-For doing so, it resets $A^{i}$, inserts the LMS substrings arranged as they respective symbols appear in $A^{i+1}$, and performs ISS again to reorder the unsorted suffixes of $T^{i}$.
-Once it finishes, it passes $A^{i}$ to the previous recursion $i-1$.
-The final array $A^{1}$ is the suffix array for $T$.
+When the $(i+1)th$ recursive call ends, all the suffixes of $T^{i}$ prefixed by the same LMS substrings are sorted in $S\!A^{i+1}$, so \textsf{SA-IS} proceeds to complete $S\!A^{i}$.
+For doing so, it resets $S\!A^{i}$, inserts the LMS substrings arranged as their respective symbols appear in $S\!A^{i+1}$, and performs the two scans of paragraph~\ref{par:scan} to reorder the unsorted suffixes of $T^{i}$.
+Once it finishes, it passes $S\!A^{i}$ to the previous recursion $i-1$.
+The final array $S\!A^{1}$ is the suffix array for $T$.
+Algorithm~\ref{algo:sais} explains the general idea of \textsf{SA-IS}.
+We also refer the reader to Figure 2 in Louza et al.~\cite{l2017in} for a detailed running example of a recursion level in \textsf{SA-IS}.